dotnetdeveloper20xx/End-to-End-Management-of-Real-Estate-Development-Projects/step-by-step-implementation-diary.md

 ## Phase 12 — Create Land Opportunity Command

-In this phase, we created the first real Application-layer use case: `CreateLandOpportunityCommand`.
+In this phase, we created the first real CQRS use case for the Land module: `CreateLandOpportunityCommand`.

-This is the first time the system performs a meaningful business action.
-A user wants to create a new land opportunity, and the Application layer now has a command that represents that intention.

-We added a DTO called `LandOpportunityDto`.
-This is the response shape returned to the API or frontend.
-We do not return the domain entity directly because DTOs give us better control over what the outside world sees.

-We created `CreateLandOpportunityCommand`, which contains the input fields needed to create a land opportunity.
-We also created `CreateLandOpportunityCommandValidator` using FluentValidation.
-This ensures required fields are present and values such as land size and asking price are sensible.
+The command represents the user’s intention to create a new land opportunity.
+The validator checks that required fields such as name, location, land size, asking price, and source are valid before the handler performs the business operation.

-We introduced `IApplicationDbContext` so the Application layer can work with Land opportunities without directly referencing Infrastructure.
-Infrastructure implements this interface through `ApplicationDbContext`.

-Finally, the command handler creates a `LandOpportunity`, sets its default status to `Identified`, fills audit fields, saves the record, and returns a DTO.
+The handler creates a `LandOpportunity` domain entity, sets its initial status to `Identified`, fills audit fields, and then saves it through `ILandOpportunityRepository` and `IUnitOfWork`.

-This phase introduces the first complete CQRS command flow.

-## Architecture Correction — Remove EF Core from Application Layer

-During Phase 12, we noticed an important Clean Architecture issue.
-The first version of `IApplicationDbContext` exposed `DbSet<LandOpportunity>`, which meant the Application layer had to reference Entity Framework Core.
-That is not ideal because EF Core is an Infrastructure concern.

-We corrected the design by removing `IApplicationDbContext` and replacing it with a business-focused repository abstraction: `ILandOpportunityRepository`.
-This interface lives in the Application layer but does not mention EF Core, SQL Server, or `DbSet`.
-It only describes the operations the application needs, such as adding a land opportunity or retrieving one by id.

-Infrastructure now implements this repository using EF Core inside `LandOpportunityRepository`.
-This keeps EF Core where it belongs: inside the Infrastructure project.

-The command handler now depends on `ILandOpportunityRepository` and `IUnitOfWork`, not on `ApplicationDbContext` or `DbSet`.

-This is a stronger Clean Architecture design and teaches an important principle: Application should depend on business abstractions, not infrastructure technology.
+We deliberately avoided using EF Core directly in the Application layer.
+The Application layer only knows about the repository interface.
+The EF Core implementation lives in Infrastructure inside `LandOpportunityRepository`.

+This keeps the architecture clean.
+CQRS organises the use case, while the repository protects the Application layer from database technology.

+At the end of this phase, the solution should build successfully and the Land module has its first business command.